Penetrum-Security/Penne/README.md

 # Penne AV

-Penne AV is a cross platform AV solution written in python for portability and ease.
+Penne AV is a cross platform Antivirus solution written in python for portability and ease.